Overview

 Highlights

-- Overnight Ha Long Bay cruise with traditional junk-style experience
+- Overnight cruise on Ha Long Bay

 Trip Info